rickluizms/ConvertToCsv/README.md

 # ConvertToCsv
-Conversion of XML to CSV by consuming the Sponte API
+Conversion of XML response to CSV by consuming the Sponte API